#435: PyPI Security Transcript

 37:08 I probably misspelled it.

-37:09 Oh yeah.
+37:09 Oh, yeah.

-37:17 So you can try and be a little bit more informed on your own.
+37:11 But they offer a nice set of stats around a given package so you can try and be a little bit more informed on your own.

 37:21 The challenge there remains that nothing is going to tell you on libraries.io or PyPI if somebody has uploaded malicious software and this is a bad one.

-37:33 The best we can do is once we know about it, we handle it.
+37:32 The best we can do is once we know about it, we handle it.

-37:36 I feel like PyPI has been pretty on top of it.
+37:35 Yeah, I feel like PyPI has been pretty on top of it.

 37:39 We try.

-37:40 I published a blog earlier today where I pulled together a lot of analytics and stats from our inbound malware reporters and it's looking pretty good.
+37:39 I published a blog earlier today where I pulled together a lot of analytics and stats from our inbound malware reporters.

 37:50 We handle over 80% of inbound reports in under 60 minutes.

-38:08 So we try and do as quick as possible, often under like five to 10 minutes, but we also have to do some investigation and kind of like confirm that the report is accurate.
+38:12 But we also have to do some investigation and kind of like confirm that the report is accurate.

-38:18 We don't want false positives.
+38:17 We don't want false positives.

-38:22 So shout out to all those folk, but it's hard and time consuming.
+38:22 So shout out to all those folk.

-38:27 I remember one of the more recent PyPI supply chain issues where somebody uploaded something bad was attributed to all these different ATP and hacking groups have cutesy names like the solar winds was by something bear.
+38:27 I remember one of the more recent PyPI supply chain issues where somebody uploaded something bad was attributed to all these different ATP and hacking groups have cutesy names like the SolarWinds was by something bear.

 38:44 Which bear?

-38:45 Cozy bear.
+38:44 Cozy bear.

-38:46 That's the kind of bear it was, which is really Russia state actor hacking.
+38:45 That's the kind of bear it was.

 38:50 And one of the PyPI ones was North Korea.

-38:53 I think they were doing crypto mining on computers, which seems like a real big waste of I have access to the server in a bank.
+38:53 And I think they were doing crypto mining on computers, which seems like a real big waste of I have access to the server in a bank.

 39:01 But anyway, it works for them.

-39:03 It works for them, you know, like, but the reason I bring this up is like, it's you all have a serious challenge in that if you're up against state actors from a security perspective, like that's not just script kiddies or some weird automation or, you know, like those are you guys got to be on top of the top of your game.
+39:04 But the reason I bring this up is like, it's you all have a serious challenge in that if you're up against state actors from a security perspective, like that's not just script kitties or some weird automation or, you know, like those are you guys got to be on top of top of your game, right?

 39:37 Me, I see kind of just a slice of what the universe has.

-39:42 They're going to see a different slice, but broader in spectrum and not necessarily as focused on one particular ecosystem.
+39:41 They're going to see a different slice, but broader in spectrum and not necessarily as focused on one particular ecosystem.

 39:50 So working together, we can kind of do the best that we can for all the users out there.